bohdanbobrowski/mdmc2exif/README.md

 Run command in directory where images and required **data.csv** file is stored:

-    mdmc2exif
+    mdmc2exif --save

-Or with optional parameter **--safe-mode**, which disables writing:
+Or with optional parameter **--dry-run**, which disables writing:

-    mdmc2exif --safe-mode
+    mdmc2exif --dry-run

 ## What the hell is Minolta Data Memory Card?